-These are the same accessories included with the Monster G9, which is the other commercial unit.
+These are the same accessories included with the G9.
 They will cover you for most if not all of the cable movements you want to do.

-That being said, it still would’ve been nice to have a couple more accessories included with the Monster G12, particularly for home gym users who don’t have any to begin with.
-I personally would’ve liked if they included a close grip handle, which is great for seated cable rows and close grip lat pulldowns.
+It would’ve been nice to have a couple more accessories included with the Force USA G12.
+I personally would’ve liked it if they included a close grip handle, which is great for seated cable rows and close grip lat pulldowns.

-The Monster G12 comes with a leg holder attachment for lat pulldowns.
-The purpose is to keep your thighs locked firmly in place so your butt doesn’t lift up during lat pulldowns.
+The Force USA G12 comes with a leg holder attachment for lat pulldowns.
+The purpose is to keep your thighs locked firmly in place so your butt doesn’t lift during lat pulldowns.

 You can install the attachment on either of the j-hooks.
 You insert a pin through the leg holder bracket, then through the j-hook and out the other side.
 Then there is a pop-pin that you insert into one of the 4 micro-adjustment holes on the base of the j-hook.
 These holes let you increase or decrease the pad height slightly to get a perfect fit against your thighs.

-The Monster G12 lat pulldown leg holder attachment is designed to be used with a weight bench as the seat.
-This is different than the Monster G3’s optional lat pulldown leg holder attachment, which combines a seat and leg holder into one piece of equipment.
+The Force USA G12 lat pulldown leg holder attachment is designed to be used with a weight bench as the seat.
+This is different than the G3’s optional lat pulldown leg holder attachment, which combines a seat and leg holder into one piece of equipment.

 This is convenient, but the seat does flex slightly when using momentum.
-I prefer the Monster G12 leg holder since you feel completely stable when you’re sitting on a weight bench.
+I prefer the Force USA G12 leg holder since you feel completely stable when you’re sitting on a weight bench.

-The Force USA Monster G12 Smith machine lets you do a version of just about every barbell exercise you can do in the power rack.
-Plus, there’s a few exercises you can do only in the Smith machine.
+The Force USA G12 Smith machine lets you do a version of just about every barbell exercise you can do in the power rack.
+Plus, there are a few exercises you can do only in the Smith machine.

-…While there are some exercises that are best done with a free weight barbell instead of a Smith machine, there are tons of great exercises that you can do on a Smith machine safely and effectively.
-Here’s some examples:
+…While some exercises are best done with a free weight barbell instead of a Smith machine, there are tons of great exercises that you can do on a Smith machine safely and effectively.
+Here are some examples:

 - Smith machine front squat (not back squats)